mmahbub/embedding-model/README.md

-# codes for training and finetuning embedding models
+# codes for pre-training and finetuning embedding models